-California has adopted clear, mandatory, and enforceable relinquishment requirements for individuals subject to domestic violence protective orders, civil protective orders, and gun violence restraining orders.
-The state has also adopted a clear, mandatory, and enforceable relinquishment law to remove firearms from prohibited criminal offenders, which will go into effect in January 2018.
-For more information, see “Relinquishment of Firearms by Persons Subject to Protective Order” in the Domestic Violence & Firearms in California section and “Relinquishment of Guns for all GVROs” in the “California’s Gun Violence Restraining Order Law” section.
+California has adopted clear, mandatory, and enforceable relinquishment requirements for individuals subject to civil and criminal domestic violence restraining orders and other civil restraining orders, including civil and workplace harassment, elder abuse, and gun violence restraining orders.
+The state has also adopted a clear, mandatory, and enforceable relinquishment law to remove firearms from people convicted of or pending trial for firearm-prohibiting crimes.

 Relinquishment of Firearms by People Convicted of Firearm-Prohibiting Crimes

-Prior to the passage of Proposition 63 in 2016, California had enacted no clear mechanism to ensure individuals convicted of firearm-prohibiting crimes relinquish their guns after their conviction.
+Prior to the passage of a ballot initiative called Proposition 63 in 2016, California law had no clear mechanism to ensure individuals convicted of firearm-prohibiting crimes relinquished their guns after conviction.

-Proposition 63 requires an assigned probation officer to report to the court regarding whether the offender properly relinquished all firearms indicated on the relinquishment form or by California’s automated firearm sale records database (AFS).3 Courts will generally be required to verify that relinquishment occurred before final disposition of the defendant’s case.4 If the court finds probable cause that the defendant failed to relinquish all firearms, as required, the court will order the search for and removal of the defendant’s firearms at any location where the judge has probable cause to believe the defendant’s firearms are located.5
+This law requires an assigned probation officer to notify the court about whether the offender properly relinquished all firearms indicated on the relinquishment form or by California’s automated database of firearm sale records.3 Courts are generally required to verify that relinquishment occurred before final disposition of the defendant’s case.4 If the court finds probable cause that the defendant failed to relinquish all firearms, as required, the court will order the search for and removal of the defendant’s firearms at any location where the judge has probable cause to believe the defendant’s firearms are located.5

 This relinquishment process implements best practices from California’s domestic violence protective order and gun violence restraining order laws by providing clear and mandatory procedures to all prohibited criminal offenders, by expressly requiring proof of relinquishment, and by requiring further enforcement action if the offender illegally retains his or her weapons after conviction.